kidrek/secubian-livecd/README.md

 # secubian-livecd
 This is a light linux iso used to acquire artefact during cybersecurity incident.

-Based on Debian and generate with "Live build" tool.
+Based on Debian and generated with "Live build" tool.

 ## Requirements